streamr-dev/mqtt-streamr/README.md

 `--topic [topic]`

-Topic/path to subscribe to.
+MQTT topic/path to subscribe to.
 Give this option multiple times to subscribe to several topics.
 Can include wildcards.
 Example: `--topic /home/bedroom/lamp`

 `--private-key [key]`

-Ethereum private key of the user to authenticate as.
-Either `--api-key` or `--private-key` must be given.

-`--api-key [key]`

-API key of the user to authenticate as.
-Either `--api-key` or `--private-key` must be given.
+Ethereum private key to use on the Streamr Network.
+If you don't have one, you can export a key from a wallet like [Metamask](https://metamask.io/) or generate a private key [here](https://vanity-eth.tk/).

 ## Additional options

 `--verbose`

 Give this option to print all the data to the console.

-`--streamr-url [url]`

-The Streamr websocket API URL.
-By default, uses the default value in the Streamr JS SDK (`wss://www.streamr.com/api/v1/ws`).

-`--streamr-rest-url [url]`

-The Streamr REST API URL.
-By default, uses the default value in the Streamr JS SDK (`https://www.streamr.com/api/v1`).

 `--public`